DiedrichsenLab/MultiTaskBattery/README.md

 ============

 This project runs multi-task batteries developed by the diedrichsenlab.
-#### Authors: Diedrichsenlab (Maedbh King, Ladan Shahshahani, Suzanne Witt, Bassel Arafat, Ince Hussain)
+#### Authors: Diedrichsenlab (Bassel Arafat, Ince Hussain, Ladan Shahshahani, Suzanne Witt, Maedbh King, Jorn Diedrichsen)

 Documentation is in the docs folder and on readthedocs shortly.

-# Installation

-- Clone the repository

-- Make sure you have python 3.8

-- Setup a virtual environment and pip install -r requirements.txt